There’s no denying it, CBD has become wildly popular.

 Now that you know that vaping CBD tinctures isn’t only not recommended, but can be dangerous as well, it’s important to keep your CBD tinctures and CBD vape oils separate.

 Vaping and taking CBD tinctures orally are by far, the most popular methods of ingestion, but that doesn’t mean the two can be swapped out for one another.

-To answer the question “Can I vape CBD tinctures?” once and for all…no, you can’t and there’s really no reason to try when both CBD tinctures and CBD vape oils are both readily available on the market today.
+To answer the question “Can I vape CBD tinctures?” once and for all…NO, you can’t (please don’t) and there’s really no reason to try when both CBD tinctures and CBD vape oils are both readily available on the market today.

-For the best results, as well as your safety and the functionality of your vaporizer, use your vape oil in a vape pen and stick to oral administration when taking a tincture.
+For the best results, as well as your safety and the functionality of your vaporizer, use CBD vape oil from a trusted and regulated manufacturer (avoid illicit market products) in a vaporizer device and stick to oral administration when taking a tincture.